Semiconductor manufacturing

 Rezazadeh noted that many kinds of semiconductor manufacturing, such for chips used in cars, is shifting focus away from Taiwan and Asia.
 “While Asia still holds a significant share, the barriers to entry for this segment are much lower, making it a lucrative part of the market that many are overlooking.”

-By leveraging nanoFAB’s long history of operations, success and leading capabilities, and adopting a component-level investment strategy, the Edmonton region can establish itself as a semiconductor manufacturing hotspot, attracting global attention and investment.
+By leveraging nanoFAB’s long history of operations, success and leading capabilities, and adopting a component-level investment strategy, the Edmonton Region can establish itself as a semiconductor manufacturing hotspot, attracting global attention and investment.

 “We now have some of the most cutting-edge technology in Canada” says TransEON CEO.